Alejogb1/job-board/blog-data/how-can-a-fbprophet-forecast-model-be-saved-and-loaded-with-user-input-using-pickle.md

 id: "how-can-a-fbprophet-forecast-model-be-saved-and-loaded-with-user-input-using-pickle"
 ---

-Okay, let's tackle this one.
+, let's tackle this one.
 I remember a particularly thorny project back in '19, where we were deploying a demand forecasting system.
 We heavily relied on fbprophet, and the need for a robust save/load mechanism, especially with dynamic user input, became immediately clear.
 The naive approach, just pickling the fitted model, quickly revealed its limitations when we started incorporating user-driven changes to the forecast horizon or seasonality.

-The crux of the matter is this: while `pickle` can serialize and deserialize Python objects, including fbprophet models, the model itself is often not the *only* thing we need to persist.
+The crux of the matter is this: while `pickle` can serialize and deserialize Python objects, including fbprophet models, the model itself is often not the _only_ thing we need to persist.
 Context, especially regarding the user-defined forecast parameters, becomes just as important.
 Simply re-loading a pickled model and forecasting can lead to unexpected results if the user has made changes to the desired forecast period or included holidays since the model was saved.

 Here's how I've approached this problem successfully, keeping things reproducible and adaptable to user-defined forecast parameters.
 I generally avoid pickling the Prophet object directly.
-Instead, I focus on saving the *necessary data* and the *model's fitted parameters*.
+Instead, I focus on saving the _necessary data_ and the _model's fitted parameters_.
 Then, when re-loading, we reconstruct a new Prophet object with the saved data and model settings before generating the forecast.

 Firstly, I structure the data to be persisted as a dictionary.
 This dictionary will contain a few key elements: the historical data (the 'ds' and 'y' columns), the fitted model parameters (the 'params' attribute of the Prophet model), and any user-configurable forecast parameters, like the forecast horizon ('periods'), whether we need to include historical holidays, or custom seasonality settings.
 Here's a code example showing how I’d typically prepare this dictionary before saving: